org-formation/org-formation-cli/README.md

 |PolicyName|Name of the SCP|This property is required.
 |Description|Description of the SCP|This property is optional.
 |PolicyDocument|Policy Document|This property is optional.

+**!Ref** Returns the physical id of the ServiceControlPolicy resource.

 **Example**